Skip to main content

 Critical path: A => B => D => E => F => G (15 days total)

-Task C has a buffer of 2 days and is not on the critical path, so backend development can start up to 2 days late without pushing back the project end date.
+Task C has a Total Float of 2 days (which also equals its Free Float here) and is not on the critical path, so backend development can start up to 2 days late without delaying any successor or the project end date.